14 Health Benefits Of Aloe Vera (Ghrita Kumari) You Should Know

 Blend some aloe gel with a citrus fruit juice or even a smoothie with green leafs.
 All of these are known to balance the cholesterol levels.

 If your cholesterol levels are high, you may incorporate aloe vera juice into your diet.
 Studies have shown that a compound called beta-sitosterol present in aloe vera can increase the HDL “good” cholesterol levels in your body which, in turn, lowers the LDL “bad” cholesterol.
-By bringing your cholesterol levels under control, aloe vera can also reduce your risk of related conditions like heart disease, stroke, diabetes, and high blood pressure.4 5
+By bringing your cholesterol levels under control, aloe vera can also reduce your risk of related conditions like high blood pressure, heart disease, stroke, and diabetes.4 5

 4. Boosts Immunity

-If you have a weak immunitys, it might do you good to include aloe vera in your diet.
-Studies have found that it could enhance white blood cell activity and promote the production of certain proteins that help fight viral infection.6 7 Aloe vera also contains complex carbohydrates, which have shown an immunomodulatory effect.8 Aloe vera also has antibacterial, antifungal, and antiviral properties, which makes it effective in preventing infections.
+If you have a weak immunity, it might do you good to include aloe vera in your diet.
+Aloe vera has antibacterial, antifungal, and antiviral properties, which makes it effective in preventing infections.
+Studies have found that it could enhance white blood cell activity and promote the production of certain proteins that help fight viral infection.6 7 Aloe vera also contains complex carbohydrates, which have shown an immunomodulatory effect.8

 5. May Manage Type 2 Diabetes